top of page

 ree

-Yes, Dads and Partners Can Experience Perinatal Mood Disorders
+Yes, Dads and Partners Can Experience Postpartum Depression and Anxiety

-Studies show that up to 1 in 10 new dads experience postpartum depression—and that number jumps to 1 in 4 if their partner is also struggling.
+Research shows that up to 1 in 10 new dads experience postpartum depression—and that number rises to 1 in 4 if their partner is also struggling.

 The rates of anxiety are likely even higher, though less often reported.

-I want to be clear about this: just because you didn’t give birth doesn’t mean you’re not affected.
+Just because you didn’t give birth doesn’t mean you’re not affected.
+Parenthood changes everyone.

 ree

-What It Perinatal Mood Disorders looks like in fathers and partners
+What Perinatal Mood Disorders Look Like in Fathers and Partners

 Instead, you might notice: